Comprehensive Visibility Protection Program for Class 1 Areas

-Trinity has performed regional haze analyses for Best Available Retrofit Technology and RP evaluations in support of the Regional Haze Rule with CAMx.
+Trinity has performed regional haze analyses for Best Available Retrofit Technology (BART) and Reasonable Progress (RP) evaluations in support of the Regional Haze Rule with the CAMx photochemical model.
 For the 2nd planning period, photochemical modeling has gained favor and is recommended by EPA because of its superior consideration of chemical reactivity as well as other options.
-We are also versed in the use of SCICHEM and CMAQ.
+We are also versed in the use of the SCICHEM and CMAQ models.

 Download Presentation PDF - Use Of Camx In Evaluating Impacts For The Regional Haze Rule -- 2017

 Trinity Can Help - Contact Us Today